pawel-ch/pyelectroman/README.md

 This is author's side project - the updates are when the time is permitting him to work on it.

-Dependencies: pygame and everything pygame depends on.
-Probably needs at least Python 2.7+ (obviously not 3+) as well.
+Dependencies: Python 3.x (tested in Python 3.11), pygame and pypng.